scidd/scidd-core/docs/api.rst

 --------------

 This class does the low-level work of resolving a SciDD into a URL.
-The class below is an abstract base class to be used as a superclass for classes that do the actual work.
+The class below is an abstract base class to be used as a superclass for classes that do the actual work, e.g. in conjunction with an external REST API.

 .. module:: scidd.core